The Complete Disney Villains List 2025: Names and Fun Facts Too

 In the original draft by Disney animators, Ursula was to be King Triton’s younger sister.
 Another fun fact?
 If you look closely at the scroll that Ursula has Ariel sign, you’ll find a hidden Mickey.

-Gaston is the brawny conceited villain we love to hate in Disney’s 1991 film, Beauty and the Beast as well as the live action remake.
+Gaston is the brawny conceited villain we love to hate in the 1991 film, Beauty and the Beast as well as the live action remake.
 Blinded by greed and arrogance, Gaston will stop at nothing to kill the Beast after Belle rejects him for her new friend.

 Fun Fact